Call for Proposals: Crisis and Urgency: Scholarship in a Shifting World (2023)

 The American Studies Association (ASA) and the Japanese Association for American Studies (JAAS), with support from the Japan-United States Friendship Commission (JUFSC), are pleased to announce a competition open to ASA members (United States citizen or permanent resident of the United States).
 You may apply and be considered as long as you primarily live and work in the United States.

-We plan to select two ASA delegates (dependent upon continued funding from JUSFC) for participation in the annual JAAS conference to be held in May–June 2023 in Japan.
-We invite proposals for papers to be presented at the JAAS conference and for the two-day pro-seminars in Japan.
+We plan to select two ASA delegates (dependent upon continued funding from JUSFC) for participation in the annual JAAS conference to be held in May–June 2024 in Japan.
+We invite proposals for papers to be presented at the JAAS conference and for a pro-seminar with Japanese graduate students in Japan.
 The award covers round trip airfare to Japan, housing, and modest daily expenses.

 The members of the ASA-JAAS Project Advisory Committee and the International Committee of JAAS will choose the delegates by collaborative assessment and selection.
-Two-day pro-seminars will be held, most likely after the JAAS conference, which will enable JAAS scholars to participate.
-Themes of the pro-seminars will be connected to the papers delegates present at JAAS.
-The ASA delegates will collaborate with the International Committee of JAAS in finalizing the format of the pro-seminars and will be responsible for participating in scholarly exchanges with JAAS members, from graduate students (including those who may not yet be JAAS members) to senior scholars.
-Under the proposed project, the ASA delegates will tentatively spend two days at the JAAS conference, two days in their pro-seminars, plus travel time, for a total of about a week.
+The pro-seminar will most likely be held after the JAAS conference, which will enable JAAS scholars to participate.
+The topic of the pro-seminar will be connected to the papers delegates present at JAAS.
+The ASA delegates will collaborate with the International Committee of JAAS in finalizing the format of the pro-seminar and will be responsible for participating in scholarly exchanges with JAAS members, from graduate students (including those who may not yet be JAAS members) to senior scholars.
+Under the proposed project, the ASA delegates will tentatively spend two days at the JAAS conference, one day in their pro-seminar, plus travel time, for a total of about a week.

-This is the first year of our newest proposal for scholarly exchanges between the American Studies Association (ASA) and the Japan Association for American Studies (JAAS) covering the three-year project period, 2023-2025.
+This is the second year of our current proposal for scholarly exchanges between the American Studies Association (ASA) and the Japan Association for American Studies (JAAS) covering the three-year project period, 2023-2025.

 The scholarly theme proposed for the three-year cycle by the project advisory committee is “Crisis and Urgency: Scholarship in a Shifting World.”
 We are building on the previous three-year project, which highlighted the centrality of transnationalism to our conceptualization of American Studies.
-Our field has been the site of tremendous transformation in the previous decades; when former ASA President Amy Kaplan published Cultures of United States Imperialism in 1993, she lamented three notable absences: “the absence of culture from the history of US imperialism; the absence of empire from the study of American culture; and the absence of the United States from the postcolonial study of imperialism.”
-Since that time, American Studies has been at the forefront of scholarly fields working to reimagine America’s past, present, and future as contested, dynamic, and always ripe for interpretation.
+American Studies has been at the forefront of scholarly fields working to reimagine the US and the Americas’s past, present, and future as contested, dynamic, and always ripe for interpretation.
 Drawing on the lenses of postcolonial, anti-racist, and queer critique, our field(s) have challenged many of the normative and enduring assumptions about American identity and its place in the world; scholarship on transnational capitalism, settler colonialism, the slave trade, immigration and international migration, and war has challenged the singularity of the US and unpacked enduring ideological persuasiveness of “America” as an ideal.
-The scholarly theme, “Crisis and Urgency: Scholarship in a Shifting World” aims to extend this work by taking stock of how much has changed, and what has stayed the same, in the past few years.
-It addresses two of the most pressing issues faced by American Studies today: first, understanding how the rise of new nationalisms, white supremacy, and anti-immigrant sentiment has moved the United States away from claiming a “lone superpower” status toward rejecting particular tenets of globalization and reinvesting in a “America first” protectionism, and second, coming to terms with the environmental crisis presented by climate change and humanitarian disasters of both natural and human making.
+The scholarly theme, “Crisis and Urgency: Scholarship in a Shifting World” aims to take stock of how much has changed, and what has stayed the same, in these momentous past few years.
+It addresses two of the most pressing issues faced by American Studies today: first, understanding how the rise of new nationalisms, white supremacy, and anti-immigrant sentiment has moved the United States from claiming a “lone superpower” status to reject particular tenets of globalization and reinvest in a “America first” protectionism, and second, coming to terms with the environmental crisis presented by climate change and humanitarian disasters of both natural and human making.

-Application materials should be addressed to the ASA-JAAS Project Advisory Committee and submitted as a Word or PDF document in a single attachment before midnight on October 7, 2022.
-Applications should be emailed to firstname.lastname@example.org.
+Application materials should be addressed to the ASA-JAAS Project Advisory Committee and submitted as a Word or PDF document in a single file attachment before midnight (U.S. EST) September 1, 2023, through the ASA Grants Application Form.